Becoming a Volunteer

 - Only one absence is permitted over the summer to be eligible for subsequent years.

-- Teens who have satisfactorily completed a full summer and home-schooled students may volunteer year-round.
+- Teens who have satisfactorily completed a full summer, home-schooled students and in some cases, students who participate in an "early college" program may have the opportunity to volunteer year-round.